declann/calculang-miscellaneous-models/README.md

 # declanns miscellaneous models

-🏡 for some miscellaneous [calculang](https://github.com/calculang/calculang) models ✨🎁
+🏡 to some miscellaneous [calculang](https://github.com/calculang/calculang) models ✨🎁

 Some notebooks 📓: